Update: ‘Release date’ section updated.

 Interior

-The third-gen Lexus GX features a more contemporary interior that marks a sizeable upgrade over the outgoing model.
+The third-gen Lexus GX features a more contemporary interior that marks a sizeable upgrade over the earlier generation.
 The dashboard features a sharper design and is set lower, giving the driver improved forward visibility.

 The cockpit is more driver-focused, with the start-stop button placed in a higher position that makes it easier to spot, the central display placed lower for improved forward visibility, and a more informative, (12.3-inch) fully digital instrument cluster used in place of a traditional unit.
 There’s a nice color head-up display, too, projecting vital driving information on the windshield.